MagnusBeijer/ListMissingResourceItems/ReadMe.md

 `source-excel-file` path to the Excel file to use as source.
 `target-resx-file` path to the main resx file to save the result to.
+`trim-other-files` is optional and indicates whether to remove entries from releated resx files if they do not exist in the main resx file. (default is `false`)

 Example:
 `WriteMissingResourceItems.exe --target-resx-file C:\R\MyRepo\Resources\TextsIde.resx --source-excel-file C:\temp\out.xlsx`